The teenager who learned to surf in 60 minutes

 Pedro, one of my best friends, called me on a Saturday summer morning.
 He said: "Hey, do you think you could give my cousin a surfing lesson?
 He's 16, and he wants to learn to surf."

 We met each other near the beach.
-Miguel Magalhães was a tall and skinny, good-looking youngster, and he seemed fit to it give a go.
+Miguel Magalhães was a tall and skinny, good-looking youngster, and he seemed fit to give it a go.

 I told my inner self: "Kook!"